 Appropriate Vaccine Usage

-This datapoint measures the percent of long-term stay residents who were administered the flu and pneumonia vaccines.
-Respiratory viruses can be fatal for nursing home patients, making these vaccines critical to patient well-being.
+This datapoint is a measure of the percent of long-term stay patients that were administered the pneumonia and flu vaccines.
+Respiratory viruses can be very dangerous for seniors, making these vaccines critical to patient well-being.

 Residents Maintain Autonomy

-This datapoint is a measure of the percentage of long-term patients who needed additional assistance with activities of daily living over time.
-ADL's include activities such as moving around and using the bathroom.
-Some believe this is a reasonable measure of a resident's well-being.
+This datapoint is a measure of the percent of long-term patients who needed additional assistance with activities of daily living over time.
+ADL's include activities such as getting dressed and using the bathroom.
+Many in the industry believe that this is a reasonable measure of a patient's well-being.

 Ability to Keep Residents Mobile